City Baking Guide

 Summer

-Warm afternoons can accelerate fermentation.
-Watch dough temperature and shorten proof windows when needed.
+Warm afternoons can speed bulk fermentation more than expected.
+Watch dough temperature and shorten proof windows before structure slips.

 Fall